Find Trade Colleges

 Top 10 Best Allied Health Professions Bachelor's Degree Schools

-Our 2023 rankings named Missouri State University - Springfield the best value school in Missouri for allied health professions students working on their bachelor’s degree.
-Located in the midsize city of Springfield, Missouri State is a public college with a very large student population.
+Our analysis found Missouri State University - Springfield to be the best value school for allied health professions students who want to pursue a bachelor’s degree in Missouri.
+Located in the city of Springfield, Missouri State is a public college with a fairly large student population.

 In-state tuition fees for undergraduate students at Missouri State are $8,604 per year.